vippsas/vipps-developers/mp-migration-guide/reporting.md

 It's important to note that the MobilePay Reporting API offered some functionalities, such as retrieving payment points, which are readily available for you in the [Management API](https://developer.vippsmobilepay.com/docs/APIs/management-api/management-api-guide/#get-the-sales-units-for-a-merchant-by-orgno).
 Please note that Report and Management API are only available in production.

-### Upcoming Changes

-Please be aware that a v2 version or the Report API is still in development, which will introduce additional endpoints.
-You will have one endpoint for fetching transactions and another for fetching fees.

 ### Input formats

 | **MobilePay Reporting API** | **Vipps MobilePay Report API** |